 How to use these guides

 Each industry guide follows the same arc so you can move fast: the threat model specific to that sector, the security model (guards, patrol, cameras, access control and where each fits), the compliance that applies, and the cost drivers.
-Once you know your model, our cross-industry guides handle the rest: how much security costs, how to hire a security company, how many guards you need, and how licensing works in your state.
-When you're ready, get free quotes from licensed providers or browse the directory.
+Once you know your model, our cross-industry guides handle the rest: how much security costs, how to hire a security company, how many guards you need, what to put in the contract, and how licensing works in your state.
+When you're ready, get free quotes from licensed providers or browse the directory to find firms working in your city.

 Frequently asked questions